 - City cards with restrictions are issued by member libraries.

 How to Register:

-- Provide a valid Florida driver's license/Florida identification card with a current address
+A current valid Florida driver’s license/Florida identification

 - Your current TRIM notice or tax bill